dipfocus/OpenCATP-LLM/README.md

 4. Please configure the config manually or place the dataset under `./dataset`.
 The dataset can be obtained from [this link](https://drive.google.com/file/d/1mbrBdA0xu_dzwCzDAIAC1dlyEa5vVKWq/view?usp=drive_link).

-5. For a simple test case, see `test_opencatp.py`.
+5. For a simple test case of running OpenCATP, please run:
+    ```sh
+    python test_opencatp.py
+    ```
+6. For a simple case of running CATP-LLM, please run:
+    ```sh
+    python run_catpllm.py --config_file src/catpllm/data/config_data/default_debug.yaml
+    ```
+7. If you want to run CATP-LLM on sequential or non-sequential tasks in OpenCATP, please run:
+    ```sh
+    # sequential tasks
+    python run_catpllm.py --config_file src/catpllm/data/config_data/default_seq.yaml
+    # non-sequential tasks
+    python run_catpllm.py --config_file src/catpllm/data/config_data/default_nonseq.yaml
+    ```
+    You can customize your own settings by modifying the .yaml file.

+**NOTE:** It is recommended to configure the several paths specificied in `src/config.GlobalPathConfig` before running this repo.
+It is also recommended to use soft links for path configuration.

 ## Source Code

-The main code is located in the `src` directory:
+The main codes are placed in the `src` directory:

+### Part 1: OpenCATP

+The main codes of OpenCATP are listed below:
 ```
 ./src
 ├── config.py